jaskier-os/deploy-example/README.md

   security, chat-history).
 - recon: reid-worker, reid-db-handler, reid-analytics-backend, mongodb, flaresolverr.

-Not included (internal-only or out of scope): the API-key gate, Traefik ingress objects, and any GitOps controller wiring.

 ## Placeholders to substitute

 - Image: `localhost:5000/<svc>:latest` -> point at your registry/tag.